RidwanAz/Darey.io_Devops_Project/LAMP_Stack_Implementation/LAMP.md

     mysql>exit

-## Installing PHP
+#### Step 4: Installing PHP

-So far, Apache and Mysql has been installed.
-The last software of the LAMP stack which is PHP will be installed in this step
+So far, we have been created an instance, installed Apache and Mysql.
+The last software technology of the LAMP stack is PHP will be installed in this step

     sudo apt install php libapache2-mod-php php-mysql Check for the successful installation of php

     php -v

-## Configuring Apache Web Server To Serve As A Virtual Host
+#### Step 5: Configuring Apache Web Server To Serve As A Virtual Host

-Create a directory for our codes to be hosted at the location "/var/www/html/darey.io", "darey.io" can be named any name.
+ We need to create a  directory for our codes to be hosted at the location "/var/www/html/darey.io", "darey.io" can be named any name.
 The directory will contain the php codes which apache will serve.
 The codes are not limited to php codes but also html, css, javascript e.t.c. .
 Apache web server is smart enough to know this location and serve it with the help of its configuration file.

     sudo mkdir /var/www/html/darey.io
 Create an simple html file which our apache will serve